 agreed purpose of the Quad is to contain China, the four nations also aim to rule of law.
-This is well statement at the 2021 summit meeting, where it prosperity and strengthen democratic resilience based on universal values.
+This is well statement at the 2021 summit meeting, where it States seeks to:

+"uphold реасе prosperity and strengthen democratic resilience based on universal values.
 We commit to promoting a free, open rules-based order rooted in international law to advance security and prosperity and counter threats to both in the Indo-Pacific and beyond."31